 I have a fitbit blaze watch.
 I am not a huge fan of it, mostly because it’s not very accurate.
-The GPS always gives me different readings for the same 6 mile run I regularly do, and the heart rate monitor is very slow to catch up to my current heart rate and is often off by 30-40 beats.
-I would recommend a different watch like the Apple Watch instead.
+The GPS always gives me different readings for the same 6 mile run I regularly do, and the heart rate monitor is very slow to catch up to my current heart rate and is often off by 30-40 beats.… read more “Fitbit Blaze Watch Review”

 My Los Angeles based web design company has just gotten an awesome new tour of our office created!

 One of the “perks” of being a CEO is that people review your performance… publicly.
 I think most people would feel embarrassed by public performance reviews even if they are positive.
-I am sure most people would feel quite frustrated if a negative performance review came to light, and probably be downright livid if false negative performance reviews existed out there.
-However, this is just one of the things that comes with the job.
-From the perspective of the economy as a whole, I think CEO’s and everyone else should have public performance reviews – it would be extremely helpful to know about people’s previous work before hiring them.
-It probably would also encourage people to behave better… right now a lot of people screw over their employers then just move on to the next employer who doesn’t know about what happened at the last one.
+I am sure most people would feel quite frustrated if a negative performance review came to light, and probably be downright livid if false negative performance reviews existed out there.… read more “Negative & Positive Reviews of My Performance as CEO”

 I am reading a book right now titled “Superintelligence” that analyzes the prospects of artificial intelligence reaching human or higher levels in the near future.

 We are getting very, very close to what is called the “intelligence explosion”.
 Computer hardware and software and biological- machine interfaces are improving at an exponential rate right now.
-We now have robotic arms and hands that can be entirely controlled with the mind for disabled people, remote controlled (and sometimes autonomous) warfare, machine learning software, genetic / evolution based software, self driving transportation, and tens of millions of working industrial robots.
+We now have robotic arms and hands that can be entirely controlled with the mind for disabled people, remote controlled (and sometimes autonomous) warfare, machine learning software, genetic / evolution based software, self driving transportation, and tens of millions of working industrial robots.… read more “Superintelligence”

 I am reading Stephen King’s book “On Writing” now and am enjoying it.
 He talks about some of the basics of what makes a good writer (build your toolbox, read 4-6 hours a day, know the fundamentals, write constantly, read Strunk & White, avoid -ly’s).